-Take inventory of your medications.
+Monitoring medications.
 Certain medications can contribute to and aggravate gum disease, including antidepressants, heart medicines and oral contraceptives.

-Have dental issues treated quickly?
+Contact your dentist.
 Correct dental problems or oral health issues such as teeth grinding, and misaligned or crowded teeth.
 It can be more challenging to properly clean teeth that aren’t properly spaced, thus providing room for plaque to grow and thrive.

-Gently massage your gums.
+Massage your gums.
 Along with brushing and flossing regularly (at least twice a day for two minutes each time for brushing, and once daily for thorough flossing), show your gums some love by gently massaging them, which increases blood flow to the tissue.

 Use fluoride toothpaste.
 This key ingredient removes the buildup of plaque bacteria along the gum line without irritating gums.